Stem-cell therapy: Assumed regenerative models

+Potential applications

+Ovarian function

+In 2021, a phase I non-randomized clinical trial, the first in humans, evaluated the safety and potential benefits of injecting autologous adipose-derived stem cells (ADSCs) into the ovaries of women with premature ovarian failure (POF).
+Nine patients received varying doses of ADSCs (5, 10, or 15 million cells), and were followed for up to 12 months.
+The results showed that there were no serious side effects reported, menstruation resumed in 4 out of 9 patients, serum FSH levels decreased in 4 patients, indicating some hormonal improvement.
+Additionally, ovarian volume, AMH, and antral follicle count (AFC) showed variable results with no significant differences between groups.
+The study concluded that intra-ovarian ADSC therapy appears safe and feasible, with some signs of improved ovarian function, though results were inconsistent.
+Larger randomized trials are needed for confirmation.

 Neurodegeneration

 Research has been conducted on the effects of stem cells on animal models of brain degeneration, such as in Parkinson's disease, Amyotrophic lateral sclerosis, and Alzheimer's disease.
 Preliminary studies related to multiple sclerosis have been conducted, and a 2020 phase 2 trial found significantly improved outcomes for mesenchymal stem cell treated patients compared to those receiving a sham treatment.
 In January 2021 the FDA approved the first clinical trial for an investigational stem cell therapy to restore lost brain cells in people with advanced Parkinson's disease.

 Healthy adult brains contain neural stem cells, which divide to maintain general stem-cell numbers, or become progenitor cells.
 In healthy adult laboratory animals, progenitor cells migrate within the brain and function primarily to maintain neuron populations for olfaction (the sense of smell).
-Pharmacological activation of endogenous neural stem cells has been reported to induce neuroprotection and behavioral recovery in adult rat models of neurological disorder.
+Pharmacological activation of endogenous neural stem cells has been reported to induce neuroprotection and behavioral recovery in adult rat models of neurological disorders.

 Brain and spinal cord injury

 Stroke and traumatic brain injury lead to cell death, characterized by a loss of neurons and oligodendrocytes within the brain.
-Clinical and animal studies have been conducted into the use of stem cells in cases of spinal cord injury.
+Clinical and animal studies have been conducted into the experimental use of stem cells in cases of spinal cord injury.

 Frailty syndrome

-A small-scale study on individuals 60 year or older with aging frailty showed, after intravenous treatment with Mesenchymal stem cells (MSC) from healthy young donors, showed significant improvements in physical performance measures.
+In 2017, a small-scale study on individuals 60 years or older with aging frailty showed, after intravenous treatment with Mesenchymal stem cells (MSC) from healthy young donors, significant improvements in physical performance measures.
 MSC helps with the blockade of inflammation by decreasing it, causing the effects of frailty to reverse.